-$\ensuremath{\mathsf{Press}}$ to listen to a source in either digitally processed stereo or stereo and sub modes.
+Press to listen to a source in either digitally processed stereo or stereo and sub modes.

-- 17) Pro Logic/Neo/DSP surround modes
+- 17 Pro Logic/Neo/DSP surround modes

-Press to select between various Pro Logic II/IIx, DTS Neo:6 effects for matrix encoded analog or digital material or for post-processing DD/DTS material (Note: The 640R is unable to auto-detect this kind of source material as it does not include embedded encoding type flags so manual selection is required).
+Press to select between various Pro Logic II/IIx, DTS Neo:6 effects for matrix encoded analogue or digital material or for post-processing DD/DTS material (Note: The 650R is unable to auto-detect this kind of source material as it does not include embedded encoding type flags so manual selection is required).
 Also selects various DSP created surround sound modes for uncoded stereo sources.

-- 18 Dolby Digital/DTS surround modes
+(18) Dolby Digital/DTS surround modes

 Press to select Dolby Digital or DTS surround modes (with suitably encoded digital source material).
-These modes can only be decoded from digital audio sources (via Coaxial or Optical inputs).
+These modes can only be decoded from digital audio sources (via Coaxial, Optical or HDMI inputs).

-- 19 Video input type
+- (19) Video input type

-Press to select the video input type (Composite, S-Video or Component Video) you wish to use for the current source input.
+Press to select the video input type (Composite, S-Video, Component Video or HDMI) you wish to use as the source of video for the current source input.